 Health and infection rate in Portugal

-Portugal’s vaccination rollout has not been as fast as the UK’s, however, they are making steady progress with nearly 20% of the population vaccinated.
+Portugal’s vaccination rollout has not been as fast as the UK’s, however, they are making steady progress with nearly 20% of the population fully vaccinated.

 In all areas of Portugal, social distancing must be maintained and face masks worn in all enclosed spaces.